NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 ### Instructions

+!!! info
-**NOTE:** Steps 1 and 2 may be skipped when using the develop branch or any release branch after v0.15.
+    Steps 1 and 2 may be skipped when using the develop branch or any release branch after v0.15.

 1. In the Spack repository, open the file `var/spack/repos/builtin/packages/julia/package.py` in your favorite editor.
 2. There is an if-else statement under the if statement